 The crushing population, weird fashion, delicious fish, tasty beer, flashing lights, bowing politely, expensive taxis: it’s Tokyo.
 Although the culture shock wasn’t too much for me after living in Seoul for seven years, it’s still quite a place to see.
 There are lots of different neighborhoods, tiny alleys, broad boulevards, a plethora of small noodle shops, cute shopping districts and crazy nightlife.
-It’s what you expect but still a surprise.
-Well organized yet confusing.
-Here’s a few images of our week in the capital of Japan.
+Continue reading “Tokyo ~ Sights in the City”

-My beautiful girlfriend, Jordyn, traveled to Japan for work last month, and since she speaks fluent Japanese, she was able to get deep into the local history and experience some authentic traditions.
-This one is in Fukuoka, where Jordan visited the beach with pine trees, blue skies and clear water with mountains in the distance.
+My beautiful lady, Jordyn, traveled to Japan for work last month, and since she speaks fluent Japanese, she was able to get deep into the local history and experience some authentic traditions.
+Continue reading “A Traditional Time for Jordyn in Japan: Kusatsu Onsen, Mt.
+Asama and Fukuoka”

 After visiting the Kinkaku-ji golden temple, which was surprisingly underwhelming, we took to the streets to explore and found an awesome Zen garden.
 Kyoto, like the rest of Japan is immaculately clean making for a pleasant stroll.
 The Zen garden was full of functional beauty.
 It was a peaceful place with an enchanting pine aroma and the sound of running water surrounds.